 What will my first therapy session be like?

-Prior to your first appointment, you'll receive some paperwork to complete so that I can learn a little about you and why you're coming to counseling.
-In your first therapy session we'll be reviewing this, and I'll probably ask you some additional questions.
+Prior to your first appointment, you will receive some intake paperwork to complete so that I can learn a little about you and why you're coming to counseling.
+In your first appointment, we will review some your intake paperwork, and I will ask you if you have any questions.
+We will spend the remaining time completing your intake evaluation questions together.

 It's normal to feel a little (or a lot) anxious for your first therapy session - it's hard telling a stranger things about yourself that you may have never told anyone else.
-So if there's anything I can do to help you feel more comfortable before our first session, or during our first session, please let me know because I want you to feel safe working with me.
-And, if we start talking about something that you're not ready to talk about, I want you to tell me.
+It's important that you feel safe working with me, so if there is anything I can do to help you feel more comfortable before, or during, our first appointment, please let me know.

 What is telehealth therapy?